tldr-pages/tldr/README.md

 Some ways to contribute include:

-- Adding your a command which isn't covered.
+- Adding your favorite a command which isn't covered.
 - Adding more to an existing page.
 - Translating pages into different languages.